 After performing these instructions if you still are infected, you can use the instructions below to manually remove the infection.

 We have finally arrived at the section you came here for.
-You are most likely reading this tutorial because you are infected with some sort of malware and want to remove it.
+You are most likely reading this tutorial because you are infected with some sort of malware and your standard anti-virus or antimalware tools are not detecting it.
 With this knowledge that you are infected, it is also assumed that you examined the programs running on your computer and found one that does not look right.
 You did further research by checking that program against our Startup Database or by searching in Google and have learned that it is an infection and you now want to remove it.

 If you have identified the particular program that is part of the malware, and you want to remove it, please follow these steps.